Publisher: Balzer + Bray

 Publication Date: December 31, 2013

 Rating: 3/5 stars

 Get it: Amazon | B&N

-*Thanks to Balzer + Bray for sending a copy in exchange for an honest review
+*Thanks to Harper Teen/ Blazer + Bray for sending a copy for review